 Concentration in Human Performance

-Application for Fall 2024 Entry is Open!
+The Application for Fall 2025 Entry Is Open!

-From professional athletes to medical patients, meet the needs of clients of all abilities through this integrated program combining knowledge and skills form biomechanics, exercise physiology, motor behavior, sport psychology, and strength & conditioning.
+From athletes to medical patients, meet the needs of clients of all abilities through this integrated program combining knowledge and skills form biomechanics, exercise physiology, motor behavior, sport psychology, and strength & conditioning.
 Learn how to assess clients using laboratory and field based equipment testing protocols.
 Learn how to evaluate and use data to make evidence based informed decisions and prescribe the most recent evidence-based training programs.
 Learn how to conduct research and be an informed consumer of science.
 Gain applied practice with real clients of local collegiate teams and health programs.

 Explore our Academic Catalog for specific courses and requirements in both thesis and non-thesis tracks.